-We recently returned from a wonderful trip to Iceland and were immediately hit by a bout of post holiday blues.
+We recently returned from a trip to Iceland and were immediately hit by a bout of post holiday blues.
 We were in dire need of something to cheer ourselves up (I know – First World problems huh)!
-Luckily, the day after our Icelandic adventure ended we had a reservation for afternoon tea at the fabulous Gleneagles Hotel in Perthshire.
+Luckily, the day after our Icelandic adventure ended we had a reservation for afternoon tea at Gleneagles Hotel in the heart of leafy Perthshire.

 Five-star luxury dining in plush surroundings seemed like the perfect way to lift our spirits.
 So, swapping hiking boots for driving shoes and down jackets for Harris Tweed, we toddled off to Gleneagles to feast on cake.

 I was still pining for the lava fields of Iceland as we wound our way towards Perthshire.
 It was a beautiful blue sky day, and as we drove through the tranquil Glendevon my mood was lifted by the stunning autumnal scene which greeted us.
 The rich colours of autumn were everywhere, and the glen was a riot of russet and gold.

 Gleneagles sits in extensive grounds, beautifully framed by a backdrop of hills.
 It’s hard to believe you’re less than an hour away from the hustle and bustle of Edinburgh and Glasgow, as there’s a real remote feel to the place.

 The hotel opened in 1924 at the height of the roaring 20s.
 Today, the period decor has been tastefully maintained, giving the interior a classy and elegant look.
 Ambient lighting, plush carpets and comfortable couches make Gleneagles the kind of place you long to linger – it’s incredibly relaxing.